Los Angeles Wrongful Death Lawyer

 - Often when someone dies in an accident, the surviving family members lose the financial help that the deceased contributed.
 This amount can be awarded for the duration of the expected life span of the deceased or the person bringing the claim, whichever one is shortest.

 - Any funeral home costs and other burial expenses.

 - The monetary worth of any services that the deceased would have provided.

 Non-economic losses are another category of damages.
 Where economic damages can be directly connected to a dollar amount, non-economic damages are much harder to quantify.
-A skilled wrongful death lawyer will be able to demonstrate to a jury the monetary value of these losses.
+A skilled attorney will be able to demonstrate to a jury the monetary value of these losses.

 Non-economic damages include: